TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems

-Recently, a lot of advanced techniques have been proposed to secure TAP-based IoT systems, including interaction threats~\cite{ding2018on, wang2019charting, chi2020cross,mohannad2020scalable}, privacy leakage \cite{bastys2018if, hsu2019safechain}, anomaly detection \cite{sikder20176thsense,fuhawatcher},dynamic policy enforcement \cite{celik2019iotguard}, and automation generation \cite{zhang2019autotap, manandhar2020towards}.
-These techniques make great contributions to the security analysis of TAP rules by using static analysis or formal methods.
-Most of them \cite{nguyen2018iotsan, chi2020cross, mohannad2020scalable, ding2018on} assume that rules are performed atomically in order and model the IoT system as a sequential model.
-We agree with this assumption because many triggers do not share global variables and sequential models can provide a compact analysis space.
-However, the IoT system is concurrent, in which triggers driven by the physical world can occur concurrently and thus multiple rules can be executed in parallel, even under a single hub \cite{mi2017an}.
-Describing an IoT system with a sequential model may result in high false positive or false negative rates in security analysis.
-Therefore, we further scrutinize the deficiencies that need to be solved as follows:
+Recently, many advanced techniques have been proposed to secure TAP-based IoT systems, including interaction threat detection \cite{ding2018on, wang2019charting, chi2020cross,mohannad2020scalable}, privacy leakage analysis \cite{bastys2018if, hsu2019safechain}, anomaly detection \cite{sikder20176thsense,fuhawatcher}, dynamic policy enforcement \cite{celik2019iotguard}, and automation generation \cite{zhang2019autotap, manandhar2020towards}.
+These techniques make significant contributions via static analysis or formal methods.
+Most of them \cite{nguyen2018iotsan, chi2020cross, mohannad2020scalable, ding2018on} assume that rules are performed atomically in order and model the IoT system in a sequential model.
+We agree with this assumption because many triggers do not share global variables, and a sequential model can simplify the state space of analysis.
+However, such a model ignores many practical features of TAP rule executions.
+For instance, triggers driven by the physical world can occur concurrently, and multiple rules can be executed in parallel \cite{mi2017an}, and thereby there may be concurrent security issues, e.g., data race.
+Describing an IoT system in a sequential model may introduce false results in security analysis.
+Here, we scrutinize possible missed features as follows:

-\textbf{Rule latency}: A TAP rule's action may not be executed immediately when its trigger activates, due to delays defined in apps (e.g., \texttt{runIn} in SmartThings) or platform delays in event handling \cite{mi2017an}.
-Additionally, besides \textit{instantaneous} and \textit{sustained} actions which are completed in a one-time step, another type of action is \textit{extended} in time (i.e., completed in several time steps), e.g., uploading video.
-These two factors both introduce latency in rule execution, i.e., \textit{rule latency}.
-Modeling the concurrent IoT system as a sequential model without rule latency can fail to inspect concurrent security issues (e.g., data race) and even lead to erroneous analysis.
+\textbf{Rule latency}: A TAP rule's action may not be executed immediately when its trigger activates due to delays defined in apps (e.g., \texttt{runIn} in SmartThings) or platform delays in event handling \cite{mi2017an}.
+Additionally, besides \textit{instantaneous} and \textit{sustained} actions that are finished immediately, another type of action is \textit{extended} in time (\textit{i.e.}, finished in a period), e.g., uploading a video.
+These two factors can both delay to rule execution, \textit{i.e.}, \textit{rule latency}.
+For a concurrent IoT system, it is necessary to model TAP rules with rule latency, especially for detecting concurrent security issues.